flipperdevices/flipperzero-firmware/wiki/examples/IPC-example.md

 }
 ```

-That callback execute in calling thread/context, поэтому обработчик с помощью семафора сообщает основному потоку приложения о том, что фреймбуфер обновился. Основной поток ожидает семафор и при получении события выполняет "отрисовку":
+That callback execute in calling thread/context, so handler pass control flow to app thread by semaphore.
+App thread wait for semaphore and then do the "rendering":

 ```C
 if(xSemaphoreTake(events, portMAX_DELAY) == pdTRUE) {